szrlee/szrlee.github.io/content/authors/admin/_index.md

     url: https://www.cuhk.edu.cn/en

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include reinforcement learning, algorithms and theory.
+bio: My interests include sequential decision-making, optimization and applied probability with applications in AI \& OR.

 # Interests to show in About widget
 interests: